aelfricz/miniprojects/README.md

 ## miniprojects
-This is a collection of mini projects done in Python
+This is a collection of non-work related personal projects done in Python

 ## Binary tree
 use a non-class method to create a binary tree, print binary tree level-wise